oszuidwest/zw-cacheman/README.md

 # ZuidWest Cache Manager

-The ZuidWest Cache Manager is a WordPress plugin developed by Streekomroep ZuidWest designed to manage cache purging efficiently within the limits of non-enterprise Cloudflare accounts.
+The ZuidWest Cache Manager is a WordPress plugin designed to manage high-traffic sites efficiently within the limits of non-enterprise Cloudflare accounts.
 Upon publishing or editing posts, the plugin immediately purges cache for the article and homepage URLs and queues associated taxonomy URLs for low-priority batch processing via WP-Cron.

 ## Features